This is the multi-page printable view of this section. Click here to print.

 Language

-Language or locale settings are used to process and display data, messages, and invoices in ORMB.
+Language or locale settings used to process and display data, messages, and invoices in ORMB.

 Mandatory: Yes